 - Participants also often start judging opinions and thus consciously or unconsciously destroy the format and an exchange at eye level.

 Adhering to the rules sounds relatively simple in theory, but in practice it is not always easy to implement.
-Here, the moderator is called upon to put an immediate end to such developments and to point out the rules once again.
+This is where the moderator is often particularly challenged.
 Without a good moderator, it is difficult to organise a successful brainstorming session.
-If the moderator does not intervene, extroverted employees and/or supervisors will usually get their way and many ideas of more introverted employees will remain unspoken.
+If he or she does not intervene in a moderating role, extroverted employees and/or supervisors will usually get their way and many ideas of more introverted employees will remain unspoken.
 The goal of brainstorming is missed.
-Therefore, many organisations use brainwriting as an alternative.
+As an alternative, many organisations use different variants or alternatives.